 Gender equality and Macroeconomics (GEM) Project

-GADN is very pleased to have been commissioned by the Bretton Woods Project to contribute to their new project on gender equality and macroeconomics (GEM).
+GADN is very pleased to have been commissioned by the Bretton Woods Project to contribute to their project on gender equality and macroeconomics (GEM).
 The project will look at the way in which current macroeconomic policies, particularly those promoted by the International Monetary Fund and World Bank, undermine gender equality.
-Working with allies globally, the project will also encourage decision-makers to promote better alternative policy.
+Working with allies globally, the project also encourages decision-makers to promote better alternative policy.

 GADN has released the following publications as part of the GEM Project:

 This briefing argues that true empowerment begins with tackling the structural barriers that women face, and that this means turning our attention to macroeconomics and its impact on gender equality and women's rights.

 This briefing argues that the achievement of women’s economic equality and empowerment (WEE) is pivotal to the advancement of gender equality and women’s rights, yet it has received inadequate attention to date.
 When WEE has been discussed, too often it is in relation to generating economic growth rather than gender equality and the fulfilment of women’s rights.